 - Stranger Things: Billy and Max are new stepsiblings through the marriage of Billy's father to Max's mother, but it's explicitly an unhealthy and unhappy dynamic.
 Not only are things strained from their move to a small town in Indiana, but Billy is controlling and verbally abusive to Max because his father is physically abusive, while Max's mother doesn't intervene.
 And that's before the Big Bad takes advantage of Billy's vulnerability.

-- After Alicia Keys' ex husband, rapper/producer Swizz Beats, married musician Mashonda Tifrere, Keys wrote the aptly titled "Blended Family (What You Do For Love)" to reflect on the experiences of the children of both marriages and the tension between them and their parents.
+- Inspired by the former marriage of her husband, rapper/producer Swizz Beats, to musician Mashonda Tifrere, Alicia Keys wrote the aptly titled "Blended Family (What You Do For Love)" to reflect on the experiences of the children of both marriages and the tension between them and their parents.

 - The titular characters of Kevin & Kell are a rabbit and a wolf who got married, with each being a single parent before.
 Kevin the rabbit was divorced and had an adopted daughter who is a hedgehog, and Kell the wolf was a widow who had a son.
 Shortly after the start of the comic, they have a child together who looks like a rabbit but eats like a wolf.
 Kell's son Rudy doesn't respect Kevin in the beginning and it takes a long time for them to bond.

 - Forest Hill starts going in this direction when Colin, a fox with a son and daughter, and Flora, a rabbit with a son and a foster son who is an otter, start dating each other and helping to take care of each other's children.
 Thing are complicated by the fact that several of the characters have experienced sexual abuse.